sspingale/3rd-Semester---Web-Technology-College-Assignments/README.md

 ### JS Assignment
 The JS Assignment consists of different ways to connecting JS file with HTML file.
-1. Connecting JS file with HTML file
+1. Connecting JS with HTML
   [View]()

 2. Scope of variable in JS file with HTML file